The cashback site I check first for online shopping. Pays the highest cashback rate six or seven times out of ten.

 How I use it

 I’ve had an account since 2017, alongside Quidco, EverUp and JamDoughnut.
-Before any online purchase I check the comparison tool — it takes ten seconds and the loser pays nothing while the winner can pay double.
-TopCashback wins outright more than half the time, and when another site is higher on a TopCashback-listed retailer, I either click through the higher site or stay with TopCashback and lodge a guarantee claim later (more on that below).
+Before any online purchase I check the comparison tool and click through to whichever site is paying most.
+It takes ten seconds, and the winner can pay double what the loser would.
+TopCashback wins outright more than half the time, but when another site is higher I just go there.

 The categories where it most reliably comes out ahead for me are utility switches (energy, broadband, mobile), insurance, mainstream high-street retail (M&S, John Lewis, ASOS, Currys), travel bookings, and financial product sign-ups.
 Payouts of £50–£100+ on a single utility switch are normal.
 Broadband renewals are the single biggest source of cashback I’ve earned through the site.

-Where it doesn’t really compete: supermarket gift cards (see my supermarket cashback comparison — EverUp and JamDoughnut pay instantly and at higher rates), in-store everyday spend (Airtime Rewards or a cashback debit card), and Amazon (see my Amazon cashback guide for the methods that actually work).
-Those aren’t TopCashback failures — they’re just different mechanics, and using the right tool per category is the point.
-For a fuller view of where each platform sits, see the best UK cashback apps ranking.
+Where it doesn’t really compete: supermarket gift cards (see my supermarket cashback comparison, where EverUp and JamDoughnut pay instantly and at higher rates), in-store everyday spend (Airtime Rewards or a cashback debit card), and Amazon (see my Amazon cashback guide for the methods that actually work).
+Those aren’t TopCashback failures, just different mechanics, and using the right tool per category is the point.
+For a fuller view of where each platform sits, see the best cashback apps ranking.

 What it does well

 Highest Cashback Guarantee.
 This is the underused one.
-If you find a higher rate at another UK cashback site, TopCashback will match and beat it.
-The rules are strict — the higher rate must be live at the time of your transaction, publicly visible, on a comparable site (Quidco yes, members-only clubs no), the same payout type (% matched against %, fixed against fixed), and your claim has to land within 14 days with a screenshot proving the rate.
+If you find a higher rate at another cashback site, TopCashback will match and beat it.
+The rules are strict.
+The higher rate must be live at the time of your transaction, publicly visible, on a comparable site (Quidco yes, members-only clubs no), the same payout type (% matched against %, fixed against fixed), and your claim has to land within 14 days with a screenshot proving the rate.
 Honest disclosure: I’ve never actually claimed one.
 I should have, several times.
-If you’re disciplined about screenshots at point of purchase it effectively neutralises the “what if another site is higher” problem — though crucially it doesn’t help against Quidco exclusives, because the guarantee requires the comparable offer to be publicly available, and exclusives by definition aren’t.
+If you’re disciplined about screenshots at point of purchase it effectively neutralises the “what if another site is higher” problem.
+Though crucially it doesn’t help against Quidco exclusives, because the guarantee requires the comparable offer to be publicly available, and exclusives by definition aren’t.

 TopGiftCards uplift.
-Confirmed cashback withdrawn as a gift card pays a bonus on top — anywhere from around 1% (Amazon) to over 20% (Red Letter Days, experience vouchers).
-Most household retailers (Tesco, Sainsbury’s, John Lewis, Costa) sit in the 2.5–7.5% range, and Plus members get double the bonus rate on most cards.
-If you’re going to spend the money at Tesco anyway, the uplift is genuinely free money on top of the cashback you’ve already earned.
-Worth comparing against the wider gift card cashback market though — TopCashback’s giftcard uplift isn’t always the highest rate available for the same gift card.
+Confirmed cashback withdrawn as a gift card pays a bonus on top, anywhere from around 1% (Amazon) to over 20% (Red Letter Days, experience vouchers).
+Most household retailers (Tesco, Sainsbury’s, John Lewis, Costa) sit in the 2.5–7.5% range.
+I withdraw everything via this method for the boost.
+Most of what I earn ends up as Tesco or John Lewis gift cards I’d have spent anyway, so the uplift is free money on top of the cashback I’ve already earned.
+Worth comparing against the wider gift card cashback market though, because TopCashback’s giftcard uplift isn’t always the highest rate available for the same gift card.

 Tracking speed.
-Anecdotally, TopCashback’s pending-to-tracked window feels faster than Quidco for the same retailers.
-Not faster to confirm — that’s the retailer’s call and takes the usual 30–90 days regardless — but the initial “yes we saw the click” appears sooner.
-Take that with a pinch of salt; it’s a feel, not a study.
+TopCashback’s visited-to-pending window feels faster to me than Quidco’s for the same retailers.
+The initial “yes we saw the click” appears sooner on TopCashback.
+It’s not faster to confirm afterwards because that’s the retailer’s call and takes the usual 30–90 days regardless.
+Take it with a pinch of salt though, it’s just my feeling and not a study.

 Where it falls short

 Tracking fails silently.
 You won’t know it didn’t work until you check back days later.
-I’ve had two failures in eight years — both resolved via the missing-cashback form within a couple of weeks — but the form is a faff and the burden of proof is on you.
-Most tracking failures are fixable at the browser-and-cookies level before they happen — see my cashback tracking guide for the common causes.
+I’ve raised missing-cashback claims a handful of times in 8 years.
+Some were resolved within a couple of weeks, others weren’t.
+The £134 Fineco sign-up was the standout case that never paid out.
+I had the screenshot, but TopCashback’s investigation concluded the merchant didn’t owe them an affiliate fee, and TopCashback don’t pay cashback they haven’t been paid themselves.
+Most tracking failures are fixable at the browser-and-cookies level before they happen, so see my cashback tracking guide for the common causes.

 Is TopCashback safe?

 Yes.
 TopCashback has been operating since 2005, is registered as TopCashback Group Limited, and has paid out hundreds of millions of pounds in cashback to members over the years.
-There’s no upfront cost, no membership fee for the standard tier, and you never share payment card details with TopCashback itself — it acts as a middleman between you and the retailer, not a payment processor.
+There’s no upfront cost, no membership fee for the standard tier, and you never share payment card details with TopCashback itself.
+It acts as a middleman between you and the retailer rather than a payment processor.

 What I’ve earned